 - Use assets control plugins to remove unnecessary CSS files from bloated themes and plugins.

-Start Reducing Unused CSS Right Now
+Start Removing Unused CSS Right Now

 Removing unused CSS will help you minimize the impact of code on performance — and WP Rocket can quickly help you speed up your site and fix any performance issues with no effort!